agapebondservant/sample-argo-workflow-kappcontroller-accelerator/README.md

-# DataHub Accelerator
+# Argo Workflows Accelerator

-This is an accelerator that can be used to generate a Kubernetes deployment for [DataHub](https://datahubproject.io/).
+This is an accelerator that can be used to generate an Argo Workflows deployment which integrates with KappController.

 * Install App Accelerator: (see https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-cert-mgr-contour-fcd-install-cert-mgr.html)
 ```